 - Foods & Community Nutrition

-The Foods and Community Nutrition concentration, within the B.S. in Nutrition and Dietetics supports a wider student body interested in studying within a nutrition-related major but not desiring to become a registered dietitian nutritionist (RDN).
+The Foods and Community Nutrition concentration within the B.S. in Nutrition and Dietetics supports a wider student body interested in studying within a nutrition-related major but not desiring to become a registered dietitian nutritionist (RDN).

 The program offers all Nutrition & Dietetics majors the ability to work with an advisor to prepare a Graduation Plan, an outline of the course sequence.
-See department office (Burk Hall 329) for information to include in the advising folder.
+See the department office (Burk Hall 329) for information to include in the advising folder.
 Students should consult the course description in the current Bulletin for prerequisites and corequisites.
 Students who wish credits earned at another institution to be accepted in lieu of courses offered for the major at SF State must obtain acceptance from their advisor and the department chair.